 Q: How Long Does the Program Take to Complete?

 A: The program is currently designed to be completed in two years of full-time study, including a summer semester at the end of the first year.
 Each of the two years integrates classroom study with two consecutive semesters of fieldwork.
 As the program develops, part-time options will become possible.

 Q: After I earn my master’s degree, I might want to pursue a doctorate.
-If I complete the MSPP MA in Counseling Psychology and Primary Care Master’s Program and then gain admission to the MSPP PsyD Program, will any of my work transfer over?
+If I complete the MSPP MA in Counseling & Health Psychology Master’s Program and then gain admission to the MSPP PsyD Program, will any of my work transfer over?

-A: If you complete the Counseling Psychology and Primary Care MA Program and are subsequently admitted into the MSPP PsyD Program, you will enter that program with Advanced Standing.
+A: If you complete the Counseling & Health Psychology MA Program and are subsequently admitted into the MSPP PsyD Program, you will enter that program with Advanced Standing.

 If you have further questions about applying to the MA in Counseling & Health Psychology, please contact Admissions at: email@example.com or 617-327-6777 x1506 or x1507.